Taliban guard airport as most NATO troops leave Afghanistan - NewsBreak

 According to a State Department spokesperson, 5,400 Americans and likely more have been safely evacuated from Afghanistan since Aug.
 14, including nearly 300 Americans in the last day.
 Another 350 were still seeking to leave the country, and those were the only ones the department could confirm were still in Afghanistan.

-Biden has said he will adhere to a self-imposed Tuesday deadline for withdrawing all U.S. forces, and the Taliban have rejected any extension.
-They have encouraged Afghans to stay, pledging amnesty even to those who fought against them, and have said commercial flights would resume after the U.S. withdrawal, but it’s unclear if airlines will be willing to offer service.

-As the deadline neared and with the Taliban controlling nearly all of the country, hundreds of protesters, including many civil servants, gathered outside a bank while countless more lined up at cash machines.
+As Tuesday's deadline draws near and with the Taliban controlling nearly all of the country, hundreds of protesters, including many civil servants, gathered outside a bank while countless more lined up at cash machines.
 They said they hadn't been paid for three to six months and were unable to withdraw cash.
-ATM machines were operating, but withdrawals were limited to about $200 every 24 hours.
+ATM machines were still operating, but withdrawals were limited to about $200 every 24 hours.
 Later Saturday, the central bank ordered commercial bank branches to open and allow customers to withdraw $200 per week, calling it a temporary measure.

 The economic crisis, which predates the Taliban takeover, could give Western nations leverage as they urge Afghanistan's new rulers to form a moderate, inclusive government and allow people to leave after Tuesday.